Standard Service Terms of Business

 “Fees” means any and all sums due under the Agreement from the Client to the Service Provider, as specified in the Agreement;

-“Services” means the Services to be provided by the Service Provider to the Client in accordance with Clause 2 of the Agreement, as fully defined in the Agreement, and subject to the terms and conditions of the Agreement; and to the Customer as set out in the accepted order; and
+“Services” means the services to be provided by the Service Provider to the Client in accordance with Clause 2 of the Agreement, as fully defined in the Agreement, and subject to the terms and conditions of the Agreement; and

 “Term” means the term of the Agreement as defined therein.